Rylan12/git-test/README.md

 See [Usage](#Usage) for instructions.

-Current Branch: `master`
+Current Branch: `submodule`
 ------------------------

 ###### Created: 4/30/2020

-This contains a base set of files that can be used for testing.
+This branch is for testing the submodule feature of git.

 Branch Key
 ----------